Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/data-node-config.md

 - _**id**_ is the string identifier of the data node config.<br/>
     It is a **mandatory** parameter and must be a unique and valid Python identifier.
 - _**scope**_ is a `Scope^`.<br/>
-    It corresponds to the [scope](../concepts/scope.md) of the data node that will be instantiated from the data node configuration.
+    It corresponds to the [scope](scope.md) of the data node that will be instantiated from the data node configuration.
 The **default value** is `Scope.SCENARIO`.
 - _**validity_period**_ is a [timedelta object](https://docs.python.org/3/library/datetime.html#timedelta-objects)
-    that represents the duration since the last edit date for which the data node can be considered up-to-date.
+    that represents the duration since the last edit date for which the data node can be considered valid.
-    Once the validity period has passed, the data node is considered stale and relevant tasks will run even if they are skippable (see the [Task configs page](../config/task-config.md) for more details).
+    Once the validity period has passed, the data node is considered stale and relevant tasks will run even if they are skippable (see the [Task configs page](../scenario-mgt/configuration/task-config.md) for more details).
     If *validity_period* is set to the default value None, the data node is always up-to-date.
 - _**storage_type**_ is an attribute that indicates the storage type of the data node.<br/>